Yaco-Sistemas/pyjslint/README.rst

 It will return a list with the errors found by JSLint.

-There is no options yet if you invoke it this way.
+There is no way to specify options yet if you invoke it this way.
 Maybe someday, contributions are welcome ;)

 Acknowledges
 ============